gavinhoward/bc/manuals/build.md

 ## Build Environment Variables

-This `bc` supports `CC`, `HOSTCC`, `CFLAGS`, `CPPFLAGS`, `LDFLAGS`, `LDLIBS`, `PREFIX`, and `DESTDIR` environment variables in the configure script.
-Any values of those variables given to the configure command will be put into the generated Makefile.
+This `bc` supports `CC`, `HOSTCC`, `CFLAGS`, `CPPFLAGS`, `LDFLAGS`, `LDLIBS`, `PREFIX`, and `DESTDIR` environment variables in `configure.sh`.
+Any values of those variables given to `configure.sh` will be put into the generated Makefile.

 More detail on what those environment variables do can be found in the following sections.